meenakshisureshbabu/upturnbrands/client/README.md

 * #### `npm install express`
 * #### `npm install dotenv`

-8. Run the server in the port 3001
+8. Run the server in the port 8080 in the server folder

 * #### `nodemon server`